 Q: What are the schools like.
 Any advice for prospective teachers?

-A: I’ve worked in an English program, and now I work in a private school setting.
-In the English program I taught Matayom 1-6 students.
+A: I’ve worked in an English programme, and now I work in a private school setting.
+In the English programme I taught Matayom 1-6 students.
 These are lower and upper secondary students.
 I was required to see each level or grade three times a week.
 Keep in mind that each grade may then be broken up into a number of groups.
 I now teach primary school and also have many classes and lesson plans to do.
 I’m not sure of a regular public school setting but in the context of the work I’ve done, I’ve put a lot of effort into my teaching.
 I try to appeal to the different modalities students might have, and this can be quite tiring especially with young students.

 Q: Is there any advice you would like to offer new expat arrivals to Thailand?

 A: Most expats travel here to work as teachers.
 I would suggest that you learn to manage your time well, especially in terms of work prep.
 You could often find yourself taking work home.
-This often happens if you work in an English program or private school.
+This often happens if you work in an English programme or private school.
 It’s important, I think, to find activities that will help you in your personal growth.
 I think this makes it easier to find groups of people who match your interests or who will make your life interesting.
 For foreign people of colour there are also online groups that will cater to your specific needs such as haircare, and even how to adjust in a different setting.

 – Interviewed October 2019